Aetopia/ZetaConfig/src/WDMT/README.md

     ```txt
     0 0
     ```
-    Where `0 0` is the width and height of the desired resolution,
+    Where `0 0` is the width and height of the desired resolution.
+    Example: `1280 720`.